Fr8org/Fr8Core/Docs/ForDevelopers/OperatingConcepts/CommunicationWithHub.md

 ### 2. RunPlan

 This endpoint is used to trigger a plan run from a terminal.
+You might pass a payload to this endpoint to start plan execution with a predefined payload.

 ***API Definition:*** https://fr8.co/swagger/ui/index#!/Plans/Plans_Run